n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 Alternative Hypothesis (Ha)

-The alternative hypothesis (Ha) is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
-It represents the claim that researchers aim to support through statistical evidence.
-In this case, the alternative hypothesis would be 'p < 0.64', indicating that the population proportion is less than 0.64.
+The alternative hypothesis (Ha) represents a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
+For the given claim, Ha would state that the population mean (μ) is not equal to 82.
+This hypothesis is what researchers seek to support through statistical evidence.

 Recommended video:

-The complement of a statement refers to the opposite scenario of the original claim.
-In hypothesis testing, the complement helps to define the alternative hypothesis.
-For the claim 'p ≥ 0.64', the complement would be 'p < 0.64', which is essential for determining the alternative hypothesis in this statistical context.
+The complement of a hypothesis refers to the opposite scenario of the original claim.
+In this context, if the claim is μ = 82, the complement would be μ ≠ 82.
+Understanding the complement is crucial for hypothesis testing, as it helps define the scope of the alternative hypothesis and the potential outcomes of the statistical test.

 Recommended video: